KEGOC

-Kazakhstan Electricity Grid Operating Company (KEGOC) joint-stok company is an Astana-based state company of Kazakhstan established in 1997.
+The Kazakhstan Electricity Grid Operating Company (KEGOC) is an Astana-based state joint-stock company of Kazakhstan established in 1997.

 General information

 KEGOC is the System Operator of the Unified Power System (UPS) of Kazakhstan, and it owns and manages the assets of the National Power Grid (NPG).
 The company operates as the natural monopoly.

 The company employs more than 4 thousand people.

 KEGOC is a subsidiary of Samruk-Kazyna Sovereign Welfare Fund JSC.

 In December 2014, the company was listed on the Kazakhstan Stock Exchange as part of the "People's IPO" programme.
 KEGOC floated 10% minus one share.
 The minority shareholder structure included 7.3% of individuals.
 The demand exceeded supply by 1.5 times.